-Professing to oppose independent political action by the working class and even forbidding the discussion of political questions, it connives with the political hucksters of the capitalist parties in consideration of beggarly "handouts" for its henchmen.
-This aggregation of one-time labor organizations has veered about and is now thoroughly reactionary, and every inch of genuine working class progress from this time forward will have to be made in spite of them.
+Professing to oppose independent political action by the working class and even forbidding the discussion of political questions, it connives with the political hucksters of capitalist parties in consideration of beggarly "hand-outs" for its henchmen.

+This aggregation of one time labor organizations have veered about and are now thoroughly reactionary, and every inch of genuine working class progress from this time forward will have to be made in spite of them.
-Would but socialists remain away from the national convention of this alleged federation, the jurisdictional lightnings would then have full play and soon strike and sever the flimsy bonds that hold the antiquated old unions together.
-The few socialists serve the federation leaders in the valuable role of lightning rods to attract and divert the bolts of disintegration.

-These socialist comrades are on a cold trail.
+Would but Socialists remain away from the national convention of this alleged federation the jurisdictional lightnings would then have full play and soon strike and sever the flimsy bonds that hold the old antiquated unions together.
+The few Socialists serve the federation leaders in the valuable role of lightning rods to attract and divert the bolts of disintegration.
+These Socialist comrades are on a cold trail.
 Their misguided zeal is worthy of a better cause.
 There was a time when their efforts bore fruit, but that day is passed.
-They might as well spend their time, as Thomas

-Paine put it, "administering medicine to a corpse."
-The role they are now in at a federation convention is almost pathetic.
+They might as well spend their time, as Thomas Paine put it, "administering medicine to a corpse."
+The role they are now in at the federation convention is almost pathetic.
 Even the applause in the gallery is dying out.
 They are sadly out of place.
-They are in truth laughingstock - the footballs of two by four labor fakirs that serve the capitalist press for their stereotyped dispatch reporting the annual kicking out of socialism by the American Federation of Labor.
+They are in truth laughing stock - the footballs of two by four fakirs that serve the capitalist class for their stereotyped dispatch reporting the annual kicking out of Socialism by the American Federation of Labor.

-When the moon turns into green cheese will these socialist succeed in converting the American Federation of Labor, honeycombed with capitalistic influences, into a revolutionary working class organization.
-But in the meantime they are extremely valuable to the Federation leaders, who would undoubtedly seriously regret to be deprived of their services.
+When the moon turns into green cheese will these Socialists succeed in converting the American Federation of Labor, honeycombed with capitalistic influences, into a revolutionary working class organization.

+But in the meantime they are extremely valuable to the federation leaders, who would undoubtedly seriously regret to be deprived of their services.

-The opposition to the Industrial Workers, inspired by personal hatred for Daniel DeLeon and the Socialist Trade & Labor Alliance, is puerile, to say the least.
-With all that has been said about the latter it was has never been charged with being a capitalist annex and as for DeLeon personally, he is not an issued to be considered when choosing between a bonafide labor union organized for the benefit of the working class and a bogus labor organization defended by every capitalist paper and supported by every capitalist politician in the land.
+The opposition to the Industrial Workers, inspired by personal hatred for Daniel DeLeon and the Socialist Trade & Labor Alliance is puerile, to say the least.
+With all that has been said about the latter it has never been charged with being a capitalist annex and as for DeLeon personally he is not an issue to be considered when choosing between a bona-fide labor union organization for the benefit of the working class and a bogus labor organization defended by every capitalist paper and supported by every capitalist politician in the land.

 DeLeon is sound on the question of trade unionism and to that extent, whether I like him or not personally, I am with him.

 My personal likes and dislikes are secondary to my allegiance to the working class.

-The choice is between the AF of L and capitalism on one side and the Industrial Workers and socialism on the other.
-The AF of L is for the wage system; the Industrial Workers for its abolition.
-How can a socialist hesitate in his choice an instant?
+The choice is between the AF of L and capitalism on one side and the Industrial Workers of the World and Socialism on the other.

+The AF of L is for the wages system; the Industrial Workers of the World for its abolition.

+How can a Socialist hesitate in his choice an instant?

-The AF of L keeps the working class divided into trades which have ceased to exist; the Industrial Workers unites them into one compact militant body.
+The AF of L keeps the working class divided

+into trades which have ceased to exist; the Industrial Workers unites them into one compact militant body.

 Which of these truly expresses the present industrial situation and which actually stands for working class solidarity?

-As a ember of both the Industrial Workers and the Socialist Party I want to see one class-conscious labor union on the industrial field and one class-conscious labor party on the political field, each the counterpart of the other, and both working together in harmonious cooperation to overthrow the capitalist system and emancipate the workers from wage-slavery.
+As a member of both the Industrial Workers and the Socialist Party I want to see one class-conscious labor union on the industrial field and one class-conscious labor party on the political field, each the counterpart of the other, and both working together in harmonious cooperation to overthrow the capitalist system and emancipate the workers from wage slavery.